Tupla (chocolate bar)

+Six Tupla chocolate bars of different flavors are lined up vertically, showing colorful wrappers and their double-layer fillings.

 Tupla is a Finnish chocolate bar made by Cloetta.
 It consists of milk chocolate with a nougat-flavoured filling, coated with bits of almond.

 The name "Tupla", meaning "double", comes from the fact that there are always two Tupla bars in a single wrapper.
 The bars are placed end-to-end.

 The original Tupla dates back to the 1960 and is still one of the most popular chocolate bars in Finland.
 In the 1990s and 2000s two variants have been introduced: Tupla White, with a coating of white chocolate instead of milk chocolate, and Tupla Black, with bits of liquorice added into the filling.

 There were even Tupla Easter eggs available in the 1990s.
 Despite the name, however, there weren't two chocolate eggs nested inside each other.

 Ingredients

 Glucose syrup, sugar, vegetable fats (palm, shea), skimmed milk powder, cocoa butter, almonds, whole milk powder, cocoa mass, fat reduced cocoa powder, whey powder (milk), hydrolyzed milk protein, salt, flavourings, emulsifier (sunflower lecithin).